-The result in Table 4.9 indicated that price fairness significantly impacted on customer service (β=0.761; t=17.412; p<0.000).
-However, R revealed that a unit change in price fairness predicted 57.9% variation in customer service ( $R^2 = 0.579$ ).
+The result in Table 4.9 indicated that price fairness significantly impacted on customer service (β =0.761; t=17.412; p<0.000).
+However, R2 revealed that a unit change in price fairness predicted 57.9% variation in customer service (R2= 0.579).
 Therefore, there was a significant positive relationship between price fairness and customer service.
 Effectively communicating with customers is to build and maintain the trust and confidence of customers towards the bank.
 Banks should be clear and responsible in providing accurate information concerning their operations and activities to their various stakeholders which are not misleading (Gonroos, 2001).
 The seventh hypothesis that indicated there was a direct relationship between price fairness and customer service at MCSL Sokoban branch was certified.

-HYPOTHESIS 8: There is positive significant effect between Price Transparency and customer service ( $\beta$ =0.676; t=13.621; p<0.000).
-However, R revealed that a unit change in price transparency explained 45.8% variation in customer service ( $R^2 = 0.458$ ).
+HYPOTHESIS 8: There is positive significant effect between Price Transparency and Customer service at Multi Credit Savings and Loans Company.

+The result in Table 4.10 demonstrated that price transparency significantly impacted on customer service (β =0.676; t=13.621; p<0.000).
+However, R2 revealed that a unit change in price transparency explained 45.8% variation in customer service (R2= 0.458).
 Therefore, there was a significant positive relationship between price transparency and customer service.
 In the work of Urbany et al., (1989) customers perceived an increase in price as unfair if customers think it serves only to increase profits (Urban, 2003).
 Banks should ensure open, honest and complete information about products and their prices.
 Perceived price fairness directly influenced customers overall satisfaction and therefore post purchase attitudes and behaviors (Voss et al., 1998).
 The eighth hypothesis that stated there was a direct relationship between price transparency and customer service at MCSL Sokoban branch was validated.